LOOSE-LIPS/loose-lips-2.0/src/routes/blog/bradford-reed-magnetoreception-ybz027/index.md

 author: 100
 banner:
   - imported/bradford-reed-magnetoreception-ybz027/image959.jpeg
-description: >-
-  Driven by the pencilina, an instrument that Brooklyn-based experimental composer Bradford Reed invented, this brilliant piece of Avant-Guarde Jazz is only one example of Reed&#39;s latest output in 13 years; showcasing a mastery he and his fellow performers acquired during the years.&nbsp; From Bradford Reed&#39;s What&#39;s Good for the Goose is Good&nbsp;LP on Youngbloods.
-Out [...]Read More...
+description: "Driven by the pencilina, an instrument that Brooklyn-based experimental composer Bradford Reed invented, this brilliant piece of Avant-Guarde Jazz is only one example of Reed's latest output in 13 years; showcasing a mastery he and his fellow performers acquired during the years.\_ From Bradford Reed's What's Good for the Goose is Good\_LP on Youngbloods.
+Out [...]Read More..."
 published: true
 tags: premiere
 featured: false